Matas Jucikas

-Matas Jucikas (born February 10, 1994) is Lithuanian professional basketball player for Gifu Swoops of the Japanese B.League.
+Matas Jucikas (born February 10, 1994) is a Lithuanian professional basketball player who last played for Gifu Swoops of the Japanese B.League.

 Professional career

 On August 10, 2016, Jucikas signed a three-year deal with Neptūnas Klaipėda of the Lithuanian Basketball League.
 On November 12, 2016, he was lent to BC Šiauliai, but was recalled to the team on January 13, 2017.

 On September 5, 2019, he has signed with Nevėžis Kėdainiai of the Lithuanian Basketball League.

 On January 21, 2022, he has signed with BK Ogre of the Latvijas Basketbola līga (LBL).

 On August 25, 2022, Jucikas signed with Gifu Swoops of the Japanese B.League.

 Personal life

 His older brother Julius Jucikas is also a professional basketball player.